Snuzzn/Termline/README.md

 There are two methods of adding tasks.
 If you want to add a stand-alone task (e..g. assessment 1 due Week 5 Monday 2pm), you can simply right click on the appropriate cell and click 'Add'.
 Alterantively, you can click the 'Make Changes' icon at the top of the schedule and multi-select the checkboxes to add multipe identical tasks (e.g. a lab task due at 5pm each Sunday).
 If the course administator changes the due dates throughout the term, it is easy to edit the scheduler using similar steps described earlier for 'add', except this time choosing 'edit'.

+The schedule is saved to the browser's local storage so can be accessed without having to create an account or login.

 ## Demo
 ![image](https://user-images.githubusercontent.com/68191852/132986889-ffceec0a-12ac-4b8e-869d-501d5a4bbfe7.png)
 https://vimeo.com/manage/videos/602917281

+## Tech Stack
+- Gatsbyjs (React)
+- ChakraUI